marcbielas/marcbielas.github.io-old/_posts/2016-12-20-Ideal-Cities.md

 Macovei, Radu R. "From Alberti to Koolhaas: Tracing an Urban Conception."
 PhD diss., The Architectural Association School of Architecture, Spring 2012.

 Millon, Henry A. _Italian Renaissance Architecture: from Brunelleschi to Michelangelo_.
-London: Thames &amp; Hudson, 1996.
+London: Thames & Hudson, 1996.

 Morris, Roderick C. "If a City Were Perfect, What Would It Look Like?" _The New York Times_, May 8, 2012, Art Review sec.
 May 8, 2012.
 Accessed December 10, 2016. http://www.nytimes.com/2012/05/09/arts/09iht-conway09.html.